na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

-   *So uhhh... ye-yeah, back to... uhhhh pro-pr-proceedings...*
+   *So uhhh... ye-yeah, back to... uhhhh back to, back to pro-pr-proceedings...*

 -> [♪ ♪ ♪ ♪ ♪](https://files.catbox.moe/74mttg.mp3) <-

    Gilgamesh, Poseidon, Bellona, Mercury, Mulan, King Arthur, Merlin, Yemoja and Susano-O (9v2) have all been dragged in to deal with Scylla & Charybdis's little 'rampage' / temper tantrum genocide, while the majority of the Gods otherwise are still awaiting a major siege *(insert stale gamemode joke)* / attack from Tiamat.
    Alone, the two kids would definitely be easy enough to deal with ~~*(Susano-O should know)*~~, but with them fighting together and compounded with Tiamat's ongoing storm conditions and while *they're still fucking killing mortals as the Gods arrive to deal with them ~~can they not stop for one second?~~*, it's divine double-trouble.
 They cover each others weaknesses perfectly, and play to each other's strengths - on optimal terrain, with functional hostages.

-***Scylla, Charybdis & the Strait of Messina aside***: *https://rentry.org/smgenloreasidespt2#scylla-charybdis-the-strait-of-messina*

 -> ![Storm](https://files.catbox.moe/8igal0.png) <-

    We intro with a full on naval battle, with the cleanup crew closing in on the ~~girls~~ girl and Charybdis in the Ionian Sea *(the area between Greece and Italy; aka the boundaries being northmost at the tip of the boots heel, southmost being the line between the bottom of Sicily and southwest Greece)*.
    Mercury's running on top of the water to catch people thrown overboard and move them to the shore; Gilgamesh, Mulan and Arthur are helping the mortals out and ordering an evac inland for a nearby mortal fishing village, Yemoja and Susano-O are controlling the storm within the localised area, while Bellona and Poseidon are on brat-containment duty.

    Mercury is violently flung away to the shore by Charydis's 2 (Wave Pulse), Gilgamesh reacts just in time to see and react to Charybdis, before being dommed to the floor by her 1 (Water Shot).
 Yaranaika.
 Gilgamesh goes to attack after deflecting a throwing dagger, Poseidon uses his 1 (Tidal Wave) to separate the two and reminds Gilgamesh he's not God-tier yet, telling him to focus on evac'ing the mortals.
-Bellona, meanwhile, dashes up a capsized and sinking ship to go for Scylla, who's perched at the top, taking potshots at everyone with her Ult as she giggles in delight because she's gets to kill innocents.
+Bellona, meanwhile, dashes up a capsized and sinking ship to go for Scylla, who's perched at the top, taking potshots at everyone with her Ult as she giggles in delight because she gets to kill innocents.
    Poseidon mournfully catches Gilgamesh up with Charybdis's mythology *(except implying he was the one who ordered her to try to flood the land)*; before using another Tidal Wave / 1 to force Bellona away from Scylla, then activating his 2 so he can speed off to deal with Scylla himself.
-Bellona quickly swims over *~~wet tomboy...~~* to Gilgamesh to complain a bit, then check on the status of the evac, before Mulan gives them a gay-ass lecture on how it's all their fault and the mortals are going to have to deal with the consequences of having fucked up fishing boats etc.
+Bellona quickly swims over *~~wet cheerful tomboy...~~* to Gilgamesh to complain a bit, then check on the status of the evac, before Mulan gives them a gay-ass lecture on how it's all their fault and the mortals are going to have to deal with the consequences of having fucked up fishing boats / being fucking dead etc.
    Bellona just ignores her because she can't help being based, Gilgamesh feels a little bad for kicking it all off.

    All this time Arthur was on the shoreline, spamming his non-combo 1 (the sword-shockwave) to break up the mega-waves and any debris before it can pose a threat to the village evacuating behind him - too busy actually saving lives to give a shit what anybody else is whining about, too busy to even care about wherever Merlin had wandered off to.